garlick/gem-controld/README.md

 The handbox can be used to slew the telescope in two speeds, and the RA axis tracks at a fixed sidereal rate.

-Partially completed: autoguiding interface.
+A Tangent BBOX style network interface allows the telescope to be synchronized to the SkySafari iPad app, as though it were "push-to" scope with encoders.

-Near term: a Tangent BBOX style interface that will allow the telescope to be synchronized to the SkySafari iPad app, as though it were "push-to" scope with encoders.
+Autoguiding on an ST-4 interface works.

 Later: goto interface to SkySafari, KStars, or TheSky.